WebberHuang1118/hv-vmbr/README.md

-# Backup and Restore for Kubernetes Persistent Volume Claims (PVCs)
+# Backup and Restore for KubeVirt VirtualMachines

-This project provides tools to back up and restore Kubernetes PVCs and KubeVirt VirtualMachines using Restic and MinIO.
+This project provides tools to back up and restore KubeVirt VirtualMachines using Restic and MinIO.

 ## Project Structure